 All classes meet at All Saints' Episcopal Church in Homewood (110 West Hawthorne St, 35209).
 You will park either out front or in the parking lot next to the church.
 Come in the front glass doors and go straight down the hallway.
 You'll find an elevator or stairs that will take you to the 3rd floor.
 We meet in the multi-purpose room which is straight ahead as you step off the elevator.

 If you have not tried Music Together®, you are in for a treat!
 Come try a class on us and see how you like it before committing to a full session.
 Simply go to the "classes" tab and look at the current class offerings.
-Choose one or two that fit your schedule and email email@example.com with your choice(s) and the date you'd like to come.
-I will let you know confirm with you that there is room in the class for you to try it.
+Choose one or two that fit your schedule and email firstname.lastname@example.org with your choice(s) and the date you'd like to come.
+We will let you know confirm with you that there is room in the class for you to try it.

 First of all, thank you for keeping your ill child home!
 We define illness as a fever of above 99.3 within the past 24 hours, vomiting within the past 24 hours, an unexplained rash, or nasal discharge that is not clear.

 Research shows that children in mixed-age classes reap extra benefits!
 Infants and toddlers eagerly watch the older children and learn from their example.
-I have seen many first steps in class because of the toddlers showing babies "how it's done."
-And I have seen many toddlers keeping their first steady beat by watching a 3-year-old rather than a teacher.
+We have seen many first steps in class because of the toddlers showing babies "how it's done."
+And we have seen many toddlers keeping their first steady beat by watching a 3-year-old rather than a teacher.
 Conversely, older preschoolers benefit by being the models or leaders for the younger ones in class.
 They often reach skills faster because they want to show their younger classmates how to do it.